 What Does This Mean?

 In the recent years, celiac disease and gluten intolerance have been on the rise, as well as diabetes and obesity, which calls for an exploration of other sources of non-gluten flour, as well as low-calorie alternatives in order to substitute, partially or completely, wheat flour in baking.
 Maca and yacon root powder candidates are particularly beneficial due to their added medicinal effects on health.
-To produce baked goods that are completely gluten-free other flour substitutes include amaranth flour, banana flour, maize flour, and coconut flour.
+To produce baked goods that are completely gluten-free other wheat flour substitutes include amaranth flour, banana flour, maize flour, and coconut flour.

 Sources